Russia's UAC targets sales of more than 600 long-range planes

-The jet represents a Russian and Chinese effort to compete in the lucrative widebody segment that is now divided between Europe's Airbus and U.S. rival Boeing.
+The jet represents a Russian and Chinese effort to compete in the lucrative widebody segment that is now divided between Europe's Airbus (AIR.PA) and U.S. rival Boeing (BA.N).

 The maiden flight for the venture's new plane is scheduled for 2023, with first delivery expected two years later.